TedMichalik/Debian/README.md

 # Debian - Active Directory Member Server Setup
-Scripts and configuration files needed to set up a member server in an Active Directory Domain.
+Scripts and configuration files needed to set up a Debian desktop in an Active Directory Domain.

 Reference links: